helix342/E-mailer/readme.md

-this is a program that lets you send E-mails using my personal email account???.
+this is a program that lets you send E-mails using the SMTP libraries